f5devcentral/f5-agility-labs-xc/docs/class1/lab2.rst

 In the previous lab you learned how to protect a resource that is already on the Public Internet.

-In this lab we will look at two additional topologies where you can use a Customer Edge (CE) to protect a resource that is not directly exposed to the Internet.
+In this lab we will look at two additional topologies where you can use a Customer Edge (CE).

 F5 Distributed Cloud AWS VPC Site
 ---------------------------------

-In addition to protecting resources using F5 Distributed Cloud WAF/WAAP enforcement at an F5 Regional Edge (RE), you can also deploy a Customer Edge (CE) that can protect resources that are not directly connected to the Internet.
+In addition to protecting resources using F5 Distributed Cloud WAF/WAAP enforcement at an F5 Regional Edge (RE), you can also deploy a Customer Edge (CE) that may or may not be exposed to the public Internet.

 In this exercise, we will review a CE that has already been deployed in an AWS VPC.
 We have also already created a shared F5 Distributed Cloud AWS VPC Site within the Distributed Cloud Console.